-According to me visiting northern Australia between April and August when airfares are lower and the weather is decent along the Great Barrier Reef. about 7 years ago
+According to me visiting northern Australia between April and August when airfares are lower and the weather is decent along the Great Barrier Reef. over 8 years ago

 I am planning on living and working in Australia in a month.
 Should I get my medical insurance now or when I'm there?
 Any info is good!

 It will be better if you get medical insurance at the time when you are in Australia.
 Australia is a good country and hospital provide best medical service.
-ALL the best about 7 years ago
+ALL the best over 8 years ago